4 Rules of Successful Scrum Masters

 Rule #1: Don’t try to push or inflict the change

-The idea that you can push the change to the people, is a wrong idea.
+The idea that you can push the change to the people is a wrong idea.
 Think about creating an attraction around the change.

 Rule #2: Don’t start the change from day one, First try to enter the team and be part of them

-Most of the time, people don’t have a problem with the change, they have a problem with you
+Most of the time, people don’t have a problem with the change, they have a problem with you as a change agent

-It’s really important to get to know them and let them know you before offering any help.
+It’s crucial to get to know them and let them know you before offering any help.
 Try to understand what is going on there, and respect what happened before you.
 Don’t try to say everything is broken here and you should fix things.
 Each system has a history, try to discover the history of that system and team.

-Imagine your team is “ Undamaged, resourceful and not in need of fixing “,
+Imagine your team is “ Undamaged, resourceful, and not in need of fixing”,

 Rule #3: Don’t be the manager’s scrum master